and his smell has not changed.”

 Enjoy this clip too!

 Since stepping away from traditional church and pastoral ministry, my journey has taken me on a sweet adventure.
-God has led my family away, not to find membership at another institutional church, though we had visited many and were invited by many, but rather to take note of what God is up to.
+God has led my family away, not to find membership at another institutional church, though we had visited many and were warmly invited by many, but rather to take note of what God is up to… outside of the box.

 He is doing a new thing…!